 Cagliari Turismo, the tourist portal of the City of Cagliari

-The Covered Walkway and the Sperone Gallery archaeological path are open from Monday to Friday, from 10am to 2pm and from 3pm to 7pm.
+The Covered Walkway and the Sperone Gallery archaeological path are open from Tuesday to Sunday, from 10:00 am to 5:00 pm.

 In order to ensure the respect of social distancing measures, we recommend to book your visit in advance.

 Covered Walkway (with the exhibition Ugo² - The Civic Museums Contemporary Art Collection)